-Horizon Books to Close in 2020
+Horizon Books to close in 2020

 Horizon is where you can still find signed copies of books by Grayling native and prodigious author Jim Harrison, who died in 2016; and have a chance encounter with Lynne Rae Perkins, who lives in Leelanau County and won the Newberry Medal in 2006.

-It’s where Marla (LAST NAME) holds sway at the cash register, recommending books, rattling off movie reviews for what’s showing next door at the State Theatre, and calling local writers to tell them their book just got noticed by the New York Times Book Review.
+It’s where Marla Van Hook holds sway at the cash register, recommending books, rattling off movie reviews for what’s showing next door at the State Theatre, and calling local writers to tell them their book just got noticed by the New York Times Book Review.

+“Talking about books, that’s my superpower,” Van Hook said.
+“Communities don’t realize what they lose when they lose a bookstore.
+It’s a meeting place.
+It’s a home.”

+She’s worked alongside Reynolds and Herman and the store’s 20 additional full and part-time employees for 19 years.

-“This was my first job out of college,” Renold said.
+“This was my first job out of college,” Reynolds said.
 “This sounds funny in these ‘Me Too’ times, but I fell in love with my boss.
 And we’ve been married for 28 years.”

-That boss was Vic Herman, 90, who’s been retired from daily management of the store for several years, but spoke with pride about what he and Renold had built.
+That boss was Vic Herman, 90, who’s been retired from daily management of the store for several years, but spoke with pride about what he and Reynolds had built.

 The couple own the building, don’t plan to list it for sale, but hope that something “culturally oriented,” goes into the space, and not another clothing store or restaurant, Herman said.

-They are not in a big hurry to close, but plan to be out of the book business sometime in 2020, and perhaps as soon as three to six months, Renold said.
+They are not in a big hurry to close, but plan to be out of the book business sometime in 2020, and perhaps as soon as 3 to 6 months, Reynolds said.
+Herman added that if someone, or some group of people, had a viable plan to keep the space a bookstore, the couple would be open to those discussions.

 Commented